Syslogine/docsy/userguide/content/en/docs/single-boards/nvidia/jetson-nano/x/basic-password-cracker.md

     # Read the user's input for the password hash value
     hash_value = input("Enter the hash value of the password to crack: ")

-    # Call the crack_hash function to attempt to crack the password hash
+    # Call the crack_hash function to attempt to crack the password hash using SHA-1 algorithm
     cracked_password = crack_hash(hash_value)

     # Display the results of the password cracking attempt